eramons/techblog/content/post/raspi_radio.md

 I intend to tell more about this radio in an upcoming post, but - spoiler alert - I can already tell that the original radio mechanism is probably beyond repair.
 The most feasible way seems to build a new device inside the old radio and bind the original buttons to the new platform, to control things like switching the power on and adjusting the sound volume.

-At the I started thiw writing I didn't have everything figured out yet.
+At the time I started this writing I didn't have everything figured out yet.
 However, since all things have a beginning, I decided to start with the part I'm more at ease at, that's the software side of things.
 My first goal would be to build an internet radio with an old Raspberry Pi 3 and a HiFiBerry amplifier, leveraging the Music Player Daemon.

 _Music Player Daemon (MPD) is a flexible, powerful, server-side application for playing music.
 Through plugins and libraries it can play a variety of sound files while being controlled by its network protocol._